Pomorzany: History

 The St. Maximilian Maria Kolbe Church, dating to the 14th century.

-The first traces of human activity in the area of today's Pomorzany date from the late Neolithic period.
-The stabilisation of the settlement in this area occurred in the 8th century.
-The oldest record of Pomorzany, then a small farming community, dates to documents issued by Duke Barnim I on 8 May 1253, where it was recorded under the name Pomerenstorp.
+The oldest known traces of human activity in the area of the modern Pomorzany date to the late Neolithic period.
+A permanent settlement was founded in the are in the 8th century.
+The oldest records of Pomorzany, then a small farming community, date to documents issued by duke Barnim I on 8 May 1253, where it was recorded under the name Pomerenstorp.
 In the following centuries, the spelling evolved to Pommerensdorf.
-In the 14th century, the Pommerensdorf Church was built in the village, with the Gothic style, situated on a slope paved with field stones and surrounded by a defensive wall.
-Originally, it belonged to the Catholic denomination, and following the reformation, it became Lutheran.
-The building was destroyed by the Swedish army during the siege in the Scanian War, and was rebuilt afterwards.
+In the 14th century, a Gothic Roman Catholic church was built the village, being situated on a slope paved with field stones and surrounded by a defensive wall.
+Its denomination was changed to Lutheranism during the Protestant Reformation in the 16th century.
+The building was destroyed in 1559 by the Swedish Imperial Army during the siege of Szczecin in the Scanian War, and was rebuilt afterwards.
 Later, it was rebuilt once more, eventually losing its Gothic appearance.
 The church was destroyed again during the Second World War.
-It was rebuilt in 1973, being reopened as the St. Maximilian Maria Kolbe Church, belonging again to the Catholic denomination.
-Next to it was also placed a small cemetery yard, which was eventually cleared out in 1978.
-The church is located at the current 67 and 69 Włościańska Street.
+It was rebuilt in 1973, being reopened as a seat of a Roman Catholic parish, under the name St. Maximilian Maria Kolbe Church.
+A small cemetery yard was placed next to the church, being cleared out in 1978.
+The building is located 67 and 69 Włościańska Street.

 In 1865, the Pomorzany Cemetery was founded between the current Powstańców Wielkopolskich Avenue and Grudziądzka Street, to serve as the burial site for the local population.
-It had an area of around 11 ha.
-In 1879, a hospital complex was opened to the south of the cemetery, at the current 72 Powstańców Wielkopolskich Avenue, now known as the University Teaching Hospital no. 2 of the Pomeranian Medical University.
+It had an area of around 11 ha (27.18 acres) In 1879, a hospital complex was opened to the south of the cemetery, at the current 72 Powstańców Wielkopolskich Avenue, now known as the University Teaching Hospital no. 2 of the Pomeranian Medical University.
 The burials at the cemetery were ceased in 1928, and in 1938, its southern half was cleared to make space for the extension of the hospital, with the graves being moved to the Central Cemetery.
-After the Second World War, its remaining portion was also cleared out, and turned into the General Dowbór-Muśnicki Pomorzany Park, with an area of 5.5 ha.
+After the Second World War, its remaining portion was also cleared out, and turned into an urban park, nowk known as the General Dowbór-Muśnicki Pomorzany Park, measuring 5.5 ha (13.59 acres).

 The northern part of the village, known as Pommerensdorfer Anlagen (lit.
-Extension of Pomorzany), was incorporated into the city of Szczecin in 1864, with the current streets of Dziewiątego Maja, Smolańska, Szczawiowa, and Bydgoska, forming the new boundary.
-The other half was absorbed in 1939, during the formation of the Greater City of Stettin.
+'Extension of Pomorzany'), was incorporated into the city of Szczecin in 1864, with the current streets of Dziewiątego Maja, Smolańska, Szczawiowa, and Bydgoska, forming the municipal boundary.
+The rest of the settlement was absorbed on 15 October 1939.